Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 10,000 VND

-The smallest par value has issued on polymer material, dark brown on a green-gold background.
+The smallest par value has been issued on polymer material, dark brown on a green-gold background.

-This is a polymer note with a small size and much shorter than all the remaining polymer banknotes in the Vietnamese money system.
+This polymer note is small and much shorter than all the remaining polymer banknotes in the Vietnamese money system.

-It’s quite easy for you to distinguish it from other polymer denominations.
-The converted value at present in Vietnam territory is about 0.43 USD for 10,000 VND.
+It’s easy to distinguish it from other polymer denominations.
+The converted value in Vietnam territory is about 0.40 USD for 10,000 VND.

 If you want to buy something with 10,000 VND, you can think of a black coffee cup sold on the sidewalk.

-Occasionally, you’ll come across an egg sandwich or simple Vietnamese bread with pork that costs 10,000 VND = 0.43$.
-A local beer can or a 300ml coca bottle selling at a shop also costs around 10,000 VND.
+Occasionally, you’ll find an egg sandwich or simple Vietnamese bread with pork that costs 10,000 VND = 0.40 $.
+A local beer can, or a 300ml coca bottle sold at a shop also costs around 10,000 VND.

 8. Face value of 20,000 VND